pybliometrics-dev/pybliometrics/docs/examples/AbstractRetrieval.rst

 are restricted.
 The view 'META_ABS' is the highest unrestricted view and contains all information from other unrestricted views.
 It is therefore the default view.
 The view with the most information content is 'FULL', which includes all information available with 'META_ABS', but is restricted.
 In generally you should always try to use `view='FULL'` when downloading an abstract and fall back to the default otherwise.
-Note that the view parameter does not take effect for cached files, i.e. to switch to another view set `refresh=True` as well.

 You initalize the class with an ID that Scopus uses, e.g. the EID:

 .. code-block:: python

     >>> from scopus import AbstractRetrieval
-    >>> ab = AbstractRetrieval("2-s2.0-84930616647", view='FULL', refresh=True)
+    >>> ab = AbstractRetrieval("2-s2.0-84930616647", view='FULL')

 You can obtain basic information just by printing the object: